Alameda could not keep up with Jefferson, lose 65-54

-The Jefferson Saints earned a win once they defeated the Alameda Pirates 65-54 on Tuesday.
+The Jefferson Saints beat the Alameda Pirates by a rating of 65-54 on Tuesday.

 Looking forward to their subsequent video games, Alameda will play host to Arvada, whereas Jefferson will journey to play Bruce Randolph.